Please note the information on this page is for students from overseas. If you are a current USW student, see the information for outgoing students.

 What you can study

 The Faculty of Creative Industries has courses in the areas of Design, Fashion, Photography, Art, Animation, Games, Music, Performance, Broadcasting, Journalism and Film.
 Information about our courses is available at http://courses.southwales.ac.uk/.

 All Faculty of Creative Industries courses are made up of modules worth between 20 and 60 credits.
 Students normally study 120 credits in a year.
 Twenty University of South Wales credits are the equivalent of 10 ECTS credits, which is the credit system used in most of Europe.

-Students studying a full course here follow a defined pathway with a limited range of modules that they can choose from each year.
+Students studying a complete degree course here follow a defined pathway with a limited range of modules that they can choose from each year.
 As an exchange student it is sometimes possible for you to choose one or two modules from outside the normal course structure.
 However, modules from the same course and level are designed to complement each other, and will fit together better in the timetable.

 Information about individual modules is available on the Integrated Curriculum Information System (ICIS).
 You can search ICIS by module or course.
 You should search by course initially.
 This will tell you what modules students on that course usually study at each level and how many credits they are worth.

 Level 4 is the first year of an undergraduate course, Level 5 is the second year, and Level 6 is the final year.
 Masters (postgraduate) courses are Level 7.
 Most undergraduate exchange students study modules from Level 5, or if they have more experience in the subject area, Level 6, i.e. second- or third-year modules.